-Well-known Portuguese screenwriter Margarida Cardoso smoothly segues into feature directing in “The Murmuring Coast,” a tension-laden drama set in an unnamed African country during a small civil war in the late ’60s.
+Well-known Portuguese screenwriter Margarida Cardoso smoothly segues into feature directing in “The Murmuring Coast,” a tension-laden drama set in an unnamed African country (actually Mozambique) during a small civil war in the late ’60s.
+Unusually, not the war but events occurring around it are film’s subject, as viewed through the eyes of an officer’s young bride.
+A far cry from the murky minimalism of many Portuguese art films, pic tells an engrossing if upsetting story about the tired end of of colonialism.
+Pic is rigorously directed, with a tropical, retro look that anchors it in the imagination.
 It’s well worth a peek from adventurous arthouse distribs.

 Evita (Beatriz Batarda) narrates her story from a nostalgic future, when she returns to the African coastal town and the colonial hotel she lived in with her new husband, Luis (Filipe Duarte).
 She looks like a ’60s postcard at her wedding reception, surrounded by military personnel and their wives.
 The idyll is only marred by some dead bodies that wash up on the beach, but since they’re Africans, no one pays them much heed.